 Where to Buy Chinese Hot Mustard

 This condiment is sold in cans and jars ranging from about 3 ounces to 9 ounces.
 You will find it in the Asian section of most grocery stores, as well as Asian markets and online.
 The labels will range from "Chinese-style hot mustard" to simply "hot mustard" to "Chinese mustard sauce."
-You can also make your own Chinese hot mustard from scratch.

 How to Make Your Own Chinese Hot Mustard

 To make your own Chinese hot mustard is dry mustard powder and cold water.
 Mix the powder and water together, cover, and let sit for about an hour.
 After about 15 minutes, the reaction will fully develop.
 Just remember that after the mustard reaches its peak strength at this point, it slowly begins to decline.